piyushvedwal/piyushvedwal/README.md

 ## About me:
-- Arificial Intelligence and Machine Learning lover
+- Artificial Intelligence and Machine Learning Enthusiast
 - Coder And Developer
 - Tech Try-er